-- Gentry, M. & Seward, K. (in press).
+- Gentry, M. & Seward, K. (2022).
 Gifted students from low socioeconomic backgrounds.
-In J. Roberts, & T. Inman, Introduction to Gifted Children.
+In J. Roberts, & T. Inman, Introduction to Gifted Children (2nd ed.)
 Waco, TX: Prufrock Press.

 - Paul, K. A. & Seward, K. (2016).
 Place-based investment model of talent development: A proposed model for developing and reinvesting talents within the community.
 Journal of Advanced Academics, 27(4), 311-342. doi: 10.1177/1932202X16669546>